Classes

 Motivation

-We aim at avoiding code like this:
+We aim at avoiding code where the data is scattered.
+For instance:

 import math